 To ensure that all information is transferred to our team of painters, we have several checklists that spell out where things are to be cleaned, what room is to be started first, and where accent colors go.
 To further ensure that all information is available to our teams, we have created a digital system that does not rely on papers that can get lost.
 Again, we have found that technology, even for a Denver painter, can help create a better experience for homeowners.

 As for scheduling and timeframes, we know that our teams of two can produce about $3000 worth of production in a week, and have found that a team of two is the most efficient way to execute on most painting projects.
-More than two crews causes confusion in the average home.
+More than two crews cause confusion in the average home.
 We have a system for accountability, and unless forced out by other factors, our teams start and complete each project before going on to their next.

-As for schedule guarantees, we have provided this on an as needed basis, but have always met the deadline.
+As for schedule guarantees, we have provided this on an as-needed basis, but have always met the deadline.
 We have a good track record of completing all projects on time, and we actually had an upset homeowner (only temporarily though) when we finished two days early on his project.
 We try to stress that our guideline is an average ($600/day), as we have some painters that are faster than others.
 Our biggest focus is to make sure quality never suffers, and that we are not taking too long.

 I will not go into our system for training our team in detail, but I will say we hire all our painters with little to no experience and teach them our system.
 It is one of the biggest strategies that gives us a competitive advantage over any other Denver painter.
 Most painting contractors do not know how to train people, and thus always complain that their painters are idiots.
-We start guys prepping, cleaning, and moving drop cloths, and let them prove to us that they want to learn, and that they are trainable.
+We start guys prepping, cleaning, and moving drop cloths, and let them prove to us that they want to learn and that they are trainable.
 We have built a system with four levels of prep painters, and four levels of lead painters, so we always know what each team member is capable of doing, and we set them up for success.
 So know that if you have a new painter on your project, we will not let them do any task they are not capable of doing correctly.
 It’s all about checks and balances.

 Follow up after the project.

 This may be the worst area where the average Denver painter fails.
 Once a paint contractor leaves your home, how will you get them to come back if you find something?
 If the Denver painter you hired has only a few painters or helpers, they are most likely so focused on their next project, bids, or a million other things, and it will be next to impossible to get them to come back.
 If you had a small project (under $2000), there should be little to no issues, especially if you were around to do a proper walk-thru prior to the team leaving.
-If the Denver painter you hired hires sub-contractors, and is not present working on the project, wrapping up the project can be very difficult, as subs will have a tendency to run out as soon as possible.
+If the Denver painter you hired hires sub-contractors, and is not presently working on the project, wrapping up the project can be very difficult, as subs will have a tendency to run out as soon as possible.

 When I started my Denver painting business, I never wanted to be a solo painter working by myself.
 I knew there was power in building a team.
 My last job I held in corporate America I had the opportunity to volunteer on a training team that was designed to help people in the company to understand their roll in the bigger organization, and I loved being a part of that.
 The larger we are, the easier it becomes to move, shift, and serve our painting customers.
 Because we have over 9 teams of painters and two project managers, we are able to service our customers far better than the average Denver painter.
-If we missed something on the walk through, our project manager can easily come back and take care of the issues.
+If we missed something on the walkthrough, our project manager can easily come back and take care of the issues.
 If our customers move into a new home and the movers or carpet installers ding up the walls and trim, we can have a painter easily come back a week later to do a few touch-ups.

 About 5 years ago, I realized that we had a few customers that would consistently ask us to come back to do touch-ups year after year.
 In response to this, we now offer a free touch-up program that allows a homeowner to schedule us year after year, to touch-up anything we have painted for them.
 Our customers, especially our customers with small children really appreciate this service.
 This along with our Lifetime Warranty truly helps differentiate our Denver painting business from other Denver painters.